firebase/quickstart-js/database/README.md

 =============================

-The Firebase Database quickstart demonstrates how to connect to the Firebase Realtime Database and to send and retrieve data.
-It provides a simple chat interface, and will interoperate with the iOS and Android quickstarts.
+The Firebase Database quickstart demonstrates how to connect to the Firebase Realtime Database and to send and retrieve data through a simple social blogging app.
+It will interoperate with the iOS and Android database quickstarts.

 Introduction
 ------------